StackExchange/StackExchange.Metrics/docs/MetricSources.md

-# Metric Sets
+# Metric Sources

-Metric sets are pre-packaged sets of metrics that are useful across different applications.
-These can be added to a `MetricsCollector` by specifying in the `IEnumerable<IMetricSet>` exposed at `MetricsCollectorOptions.Sets`.
+Metric sources are a way to consume metrics and their readings.
+These can be added to a `MetricsCollector` by specifying in the `IEnumerable<MetricSource>` exposed at `MetricsCollectorOptions.Sources`.

-## Built-in sets
+## Built-in sources

+We provide some built-in metric sources that can report basic metrics within an application.
+Built-in sources can be added to a collector using the `MetricsCollectorOptions.Sources` property or by calling `AddDefaultSources` on the `IMetricsCollectorBuilder` exposed by `AddMetricsCollector` on an `IServiceCollection`.

-### ProcessMetricSet
+### ProcessMetricSource

 Provides basic metrics for a .NET application.
 This set contains the following metrics: